Fauna of the Amazon rainforest: Mammals

-There are about 427 different kinds of mammals living in Amazon, with most of them being bats and rodents, including the largest rodent in the world, the capybara, which can weigh up to 200 pounds (91 kg).
-As well as huge predators such as the jaguar, the cougar and the maned wolf.
+There are about 427 different kinds of mammals living in Amazon, with most of them being bats and rodents, including the largest rodent in the world, the capybara, which can weigh up to 200 lb.
+As well as large predators such as the jaguar, the cougar and the maned wolf.

 In the Amazon, mammals are found on ground, trees and the air.
 The jungle is filled with a diversity of different species.
 On the tallest trees one can find sloths, one of the most common mammals in the forest.